Sunday, 31 December 2023

 Snow Bunting - Atherfield

-This morning I visited Whale Chine and soon heard a calling Snow Bunting along the coast, not far from the car park; however, I didn't initially see it on the deck - only after carrying on half a mile or so west towards Atherfield, and hearing it again (or perhaps another?) - I got to see one, albeit briefly, along the field's edge; nice to see and hear one to some extent.
+This morning I visited Whale Chine and soon heard a calling Snow Bunting along the coast, not far from the car park; however, I didn't initially see it on the deck - only after carrying on half a mile or so west towards Atherfield, I heard it again (or perhaps another?) - and got to see it too, albeit briefly, along the field's edge; nice to see and hear one to some extent.
 Also, I tried the east side of the Chine and encountered a Short-eared Owl along the coastal path there.

 Looking towards Blackgang/Rocken End